jshackles/idle_master/README.md

 Requirements
 -------

 This application requires Steam to be open and for you to be logged in.
+This program is now being developed exclusively for Microsoft Windows.

-This program works with Windows, OSX, and Linux.
-Non-Windows version are available in the "Releases" folder.
+Non-Windows versions are available in the "Python (non-Windows)" folder but may be depricated or feature incomplete.

 Setup
 -------

-Please read the included Setup Instructions.pdf file for detailed setup instructions and frequently asked questions.

-Authors
+If you are an end user you can download an install Idle Master directly from http://www.steamidlemaster.com or by launching setup.exe included in the root of this repository.
+You can also download the source repository above and compile the application using Microsoft Visual Studio.

+Credits
 -------

-jshackles and Stumpokapow
+Idle Master was created jshackles, based on the original code created by Stumpokapow.

-steam-idle was writen in C# using Steamworks.NET and CSteamworks by Riley Labrecque
+Idle Master was writen in C# using Steamworks.NET and CSteamworks by Riley Labrecque (https://github.com/rlabrecque/CSteamworks), and using open source icons from Open Iconic (https://github.com/iconic/open-iconic).

 License
 -------